San Francisco Bay Wildlife

 Two other species, the Anise Swallowtail and the Two-tailed Swallowtail look similar but can be distinguished with field marks described in good butterfly field guides.

-For more information about butterflies and other insects see the Insects section.
+For more information about butterflies see the Butterflies section and for other insects see the Insects section.

 Plants